sashrepo/roman-numeral-converter/README.md

-3. For convenience to run the application, I have bundled all the required commands in one shell script, you can just run the shell script or run individual commands in the shell script by yourself to start the whole application stack along with the devops capabilities as shown in the architecture diagram,
+3. For convenience to run the application, I have bundled all the required commands in one shell script, you can just run the shell script or run individual commands in the shell script by yourself to start the whole application stack along with the devops capabilities as shown in the architecture diagram, (Assuming that you're in the root directory of the application git repo, run the below commands)

 ```
 cd docker